 - Simultaneous Dual band WiFi

 In April 2019, Cricket (AT&T's prepaid subsidiary) also launched a data only plan, with the Unite Express 2 rebranded as the Cricket Turbo.
-They appear to be identical in specification.
+AT&T and Cricket has also launched the Moxee Mobile Hotspot in summer 2020 and the Turbo Hotspot 2 in early 2021.

 - Model Number: AT&T Unite Express 2 (AC797S) or Cricket Turbo by Netgear